Harris, Simmons lead 76ers to 125-109 win over Pistons - WHIZ News

+DETROIT (AP) — Two years ago, the Detroit Pistons and Los Angeles Clippers made a blockbuster trade, with Blake Griffin coming to the Motor City in exchange for Tobias Harris.

+Monday, it appeared the long-term winner of the trade has been the Philadelphia 76ers.

-DETROIT (AP) — Tobias Harris scored 35 points against his former team and Ben Simmons added a triple-double as the Philadelphia 76ers beat the Detroit Pistons 125-109 on Monday night.
+Harris outscored Griffin 35-8 and Ben Simmons added a triple-double as the 76ers beat the Pistons 125-109,

+“We were able to get our offense rolling, score, get stops and get out in transition”, said Harris, who was traded to Philadelphia in February.
+“We did a good job of just attacking.”

 Korkmaz had 10 points in the third period to help the Sixers build a 10-point lead, but Derrick Rose’s layup made it 94-86 going into the fourth.